dotnet/docs/docs/csharp/tutorials/nullable-reference-types.md

 ## Examine survey responses

 The last step is to display survey results.
 You'll add code to many of the classes you've written.
 This code demonstrates the value of distinguishing nullable and non-nullable reference types.
-Start by adding the following two expression bodied members to the `SurveyResponse` class:
+Start by adding the following two expression-bodied members to the `SurveyResponse` class:

 [!code-csharp[ReportResponses](../../../samples/csharp/NullableIntroduction/NullableIntroduction/SurveyResponse.cs#SurveyStatus)]

-Because `surveyResponses` is a non-nullable reference type no checks are necessary before de-referencing it.
+Because `surveyResponses` is a non-nullable reference, type no checks are necessary before de-referencing it.
 The `Answer` method returns a non-nullable string, so choose the overload of `GetValueOrDefault` that takes a second argument for the default value.

-Next, add these three expression bodied members to the `SurveyRun` class:
+Next, add these three expression-bodied members to the `SurveyRun` class:

 [!code-csharp[ReportResults](../../../samples/csharp/NullableIntroduction/NullableIntroduction/SurveyRun.cs#RunReport)]